rexstudios-dev/rexstudios-dev/README.md

 ## About Me 🚀

-I'm Rex Dev, a Web Developer and aspiring Systems Engineer from Argentina 🇦🇷.
-I'm currently studying at the college to become a systems engineer, but my journey into the world of development and cybersecurity started when I was 12.
-I'm passionate about continuous learning and self-improvement, and you'll find all my progress here. ❤️
+I am Rex Dev, Web Developer and aspiring Systems Engineer from Argentina 🇦🇷. but my journey into the world of development and cybersecurity began when I was 12 years old.
+I am passionate about continuous learning and personal improvement, and you will find all my progress. here. ❤️

 * 🌍  I'm based in Argentina 🇦🇷
 * 🚀  I'm currently working on [Digital Fort Agency Marketing, Ciber Security, Developers Web](digital-fort.org)